ipbrennan90/PiMotions/docs/part1.md

 :tada::tada::tada:

-Your web app is now set up to take pictures using your computer's webcam **and** using your Pi.
+Your web app is now set up to take pictures using your computer's webcam **and** using your Pi, give yourself a pat on the back!

 **In the [Part 2](part2.md), we'll write code to detect motion using the picamera.**